 Hi!
 My name is Kenzie Stevenson.
-I’m a BC based geospatial and conservation professional.
+I’m a BC-based geospatial and conservation professional.
 Welcome to my portfolio.

 I am currently completing the Master of Geomatics for Environmental Management program with the UBC Faculty of Forestry and Environmental Sustainability.